ballerkobe808/invest/README - INVESTING.md

 ## PROCESS - Finding a Property (Generating Leads)

-- What am I looking for
+- What am I looking for (Initial Property filter)

-  - Turnkeys in the 70-120k range
+  - Turnkeys in the 80-120k range.
+Below 70k will be bad neighborhoods or need massive repairs.
+This also seems best reserve amount - 10% of 70k is 70 a month, while 10% of 100k is 100 a month, even tho water heaters cost the same for both properties...
-  - Positive cashflow - most important part
+  - Positive cashflow - most important part, more than appreciation
-  - A/B Neighborhoods - too much risk in C/D
+  - A/B Neighborhoods - Sticking to decent neighborhoods - there are too many horror stories from friends an online about C and D class neighborhoods.
+Anson has a few lol.
-  - No Section 8 housing - too much risk
+  - No Section 8 housing - Same as the C/D class neighborhoods, too much risk and cause for headaches down the road.
-  - Already rented, or confident property manager
+  - Property management in place.
+Its important to not only have a property manager, but a good reliable one in place here.
+This will make or break your rents in the future, and will be your lifeline down the road.
-  - Property management in place
+  - Already rented, or property manager confident can find renters quickly.

 - Avenues to find them